star-whale/starwhale/bootstrap/README.md

        10.131.0.3 agent03.starwhale.com
        10.131.0.4 agent04.starwhale.com
       ```
-  - finally, exec: `bootstrap deploy run --user ${sudoer} --hosts-of-agent "agent01.starwhale.com,agent02.starwhale.com,agent03.starwhale.com,..."`
+  - finally, exec: `starwhale-bootstrap deploy run --user ${sudoer} --hosts-of-agent "agent01.starwhale.com,agent02.starwhale.com,agent03.starwhale.com,..."`
     - the default host of controller and storage is 'controller.starwhale.com' and 'storage.starwhale.com', So you don't have to pass in